zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 ```

-If this config does not work for you, try the flavor "tap-preferred" and a short tapping_term_ms such as 120ms.
+If this config does not work for you, try the flavor "balanced" with a medium tapping_term_ms such as 200ms.

-If you want to use a tap-hold with a keycode from a different code page, you have to define another behavior with another "bindings" parameter.For example, if you want to use SHIFT and volume up, define the bindings like `bindings = <&kp>, <&kp>;`.
-Only single-argument behaviors are supported at the moment.

 #### Comparison to QMK